domRiddle/ASF/FAQ.md

 ### I don't want ASF to farm any games by default, yet I want to use extra ASF features.
 Is this possible?

-Yes, you can set `Paused` bot config property to `true` in order to launch ASF with paused cards farming module.
+Yes, you can set `Paused` bot config property to `true` in order to launch ASF with paused cards farming module, then you can make use of extra ASF features, such as `GamesPlayedWhileIdle`.

 ***